AdriBesson/spars2017-poster/README.md

 <sup>4</sup>Department of Radiology, University Hospital Center (CHUV), Switzerland

-Pster presented at the [Signal Processing with Adaptive Sparse Structured Representations (SPARS) workshop].
+Poster presented at the [Signal Processing with Adaptive Sparse Structured Representations (SPARS) workshop].

 ## Abstract
 Ultrasonography uses multiple piezoelectric element probes to image tissues.
 Current time-domain beamforming techniques require the signal at each transducer-element to be sampled at a rate higher than the Nyquist criterion, resulting in an extensive amount of data to be received, stored and processed.
 In this work, we propose to exploit sparsity of the signal received at each transducer-element.
 The proposed approach uses multiple compressive multiplexers for signal encoding and solves an l<sub>1</sub>-minimization in the decoding step, resulting in the reduction of 75% of the amount of data, the number of cables and the number of analog-to-digital converters required to perform high quality reconstruction.